Philippine shortwing

 The Philippine shortwing (Brachypteryx poliogyna) is a species of bird in the family Muscicapidae.
 It is endemic to the Philippines where it favours montane forest.
+It was once conspecific with the White-browed Shortwing.

+Description and taxonomy

+Ebird describes the celestial monarch as "A small, dark songster of montane rainforest floor and undergrowth in the Philippines.
+Male is overall dark, blue-gray with an indistinct, often concealed white eyebrow.
+Female has a dark gray body with a paler belly, and brown head and base to the undertail.
+Forages on the ground of various types of forest, including bamboo, fern, and mossy forest.
+Song is an up-and-down melody of long whistles, broken into short separate notes.
+Call, a repeated, soft double-note "biirrick!"

 This species was formerly considered as subspecies of the white-browed shortwing, now the Javan shortwing (Brachypteryx montana).
 The white-browed shortwing was split into five separate species based on the deep genetic difference between the populations coupled with the significant differences in plumage and vocalization.